What Is A Good Stop Loss Percentage In Crypto?

 The first is to set your stop loss at a percentage that even if prices go against you and you get stopped out of your position, you can recover your losses relatively easily.
 The general rule of thumb is to set your stop loss no more than 10% away from your entry price as any further away from that would require you to achieve exponentially larger gains just to break even.

 The second is to set your stop loss as a fraction of your average gains.
 For example, if your average gains in the crypto markets are 15%, you want to set your stop loss at half, a third or even a fifth of that amount.
-When you set your stop loss as a function of your average gains, you ensure that you have a favourable risk-to-reward ratio.
-A favourable risk-to-reward ratio provides you room to factor in failure into your trading.
+When you set your stop loss as a function of your average gains, you ensure that you have a favorable risk-to-reward ratio.
+A favorable risk-to-reward ratio provides you room to factor in failure into your trading.
 Using the earlier example, if your average gains are 15% and you use stop losses to limit your average losses to 7.5%, you can be right just once and wrong twice and still break even.
 If you limit your average losses even lower at 3%, you can be right just once and wrong five times and still not lose your capital!

 A good stop loss percentage should ideally be set below 10% and as a fraction of your average gains.